 NOTE: Privacy level can also be configured within the Launch Wizard.

-Anyone who has your survey link may take your survey and all responses will be anonymous.
+Setting a survey to Public means anyone who has your survey link may take your survey and all responses will be anonymous.
 Public surveys are most useful when you need summary survey results and don’t need to link responses to respondents.

-Any respondent that knows the password may complete this survey.
+Setting a survey to Password Protected means any respondent that knows the password may complete this survey.
 Respondents must enter the password you assign below to take the survey.
 All responses will be anonymous.
 This is similar to a public survey, but the password adds an extra layer of security.

 All Registered Users